-As market participants continue to establish automated trading links with one another and lock-in transactions externally from The Nasdaq Stock Market, the use of the Automation Confirmation Transaction Service(sm) ("ACT(sm)") comparison function as a percentage of total trading volume will continue to decrease.
+As market participants continue to establish automated trading links with one another and lock-in transactions externally from The Nasdaq Stock Market, the use of the Automation Confirmation Transaction Service(sm) ("ACT") comparison function as a percentage of total trading volume may continue to decrease.
 This negatively affects revenue, since firms are using ACT for trade reporting, but not for comparison.
-Although ACT comparison revenue actually increased by more than \$10 million in fiscal year 2000 over fiscal year 1999, this increase was due primarily to increased trading volumes, particularly during the first quarter of 2000 in OTC Bulletin Board Service(R) ("OTC Bulletin Board") securities.